12 Biomedical Engineering Summer Programs for High School Students

 Stipend: $500 - $1,500

-The SIMR is an 8-week internship program where students get to work with a mentor one-on-one and engage in hands-on research.
+SIMR is an 8-week internship program where students work with a mentor one-on-one and engage in research.
 You can choose from a number of research areas, one of which is bioengineering.
-Apart from attending lectures, you will also work on a real-world biodesign project that addresses a medical need.
-As part of the process, you will evaluate technical pros/cons, build prototypes and eventually present them at the SIMR poster session.
+Apart from attending lectures, you will work on a real-world biodesign project that addresses a medical need.
+As part of the process, you will evaluate technical pros/cons, build prototypes, and eventually present them at the SIMR poster session.

 If you’re looking for a shorter program, Stanford also offers this lecture series on biomedical research.
-However, this is a paid program.
+To learn more about SIMR, check out our complete guide here.
+To learn more about this program, check out our complete guide here.

 Location: Columbia University

-SHAPE offers you the opportunity to study a college-level engineering course and one of the available course options is biomedical engineering (you can do one or both sessions).
-During the program, you will study different areas of the field like biomechanics, bioinstrumentation, and medical imaging, as well as construct your very own biomedical device.
-This is a project-based program that also provides other skill-based electives and additional support with college preparation.
+SHAPE offers you the opportunity to study a college-level engineering course, and one of the available course options is biomedical engineering (you can do one or both sessions).
+During the program, you will study different areas of the field like biomechanics, bioinstrumentation, and medical imaging.
+You will also construct your own biomedical device.
+This project-based program provides other skill-based electives and additional support with college preparation.
+To learn more about this program, check out our complete guide here.

 Eligibility: Rising seniors from South Jersey